Bayesian Multivariate Sparse Functional Principal Components Analysis: Discussion

 \section{Discussion}

-MSFAST provides a fully Bayesian approach to multivariate, sparse data FPCA, a useful tool for analyzing emerging multi-modal data with complex sampling structure.
+MSFAST provides a fully-Bayesian approach to multivariate, sparse data FPCA, a useful tool for analyzing emerging multi-modal data with complex sampling structure.
 MSFAST accounts for the variability associated with estimating the PCs while remaining computationally feasible.
-As an extension of FAST, MSFAST leverages projection of the FPCA basis onto a rich orthonormal spline basis, polar decomposition to efficiently sample the orthonormal matrix of spline basis coefficients, and eigenvalue ordering constraints during model fit.
+As an extension of FAST, MSFAST leverages projection of the FPCA basis onto a rich orthonormal spline basis and polar decomposition to efficiently sample the orthonormal matrix of spline basis coefficients.
 MSFAST addresses the more challenging scenario of multivariate, sparse data through pre- and post-processing routines and precise adjustments to the Bayesian MCMC modeling structure.
 Using this specific combination of modeling techniques, MSFAST can be implemented in any Bayesian modeling software, such as {\ttfamily STAN}.

 Input data for MSFAST is first standardized within covariate.
-This ensures that covariates of disparate scales cannot degrade the posterior geometry conditioning due to prior-data conflict or issues with numerical precision.
+This ensures that covariates of disparate scales cannot degrade the posterior geometry conditioning due to numerical stability issues or improper smoothing of variates with smaller scale.
 Input data is further ordered by variable, allowing for the likelihood calculations to be parallelized.
-As likelihood evaluations dominate computation time, this step is vital to the scalability of MSFAST.

-MSFAST uses a different orthogonal spline basis, one which no longer aims to represent signal over contiguous sub-intervals of the functional domain using a small subset of the splines.
+MSFAST uses a different orthogonal spline basis, one which no longer aims to represent signals over contiguous sub-intervals of the functional domain using a small subset of the splines.
 This prevents gaps in the observed data from leading to model non-identifiability.
 The Bayesian model underpinning MSFAST is also adjusted.
-The FPC scores now use a non-centralized parameterization, and priors on all variance components and smoothing parameters are slightly less vague, measures taken to improve sampling stability.
+The FPC scores now use a non-centralized parameterization to improve sampling stability.

-After MSFAST is run, the outputs are re-scaled to align with the original data, and the FPCs can be reliably aligned using a post-processing routine based upon the Procrustes transformation.
+After MSFAST is run, outputs are re-scaled to align with the original data, and the FPCs can be reliably aligned using a post-processing routine based upon the Procrustes transformation.
 This routine ensures that variation between FPC samples reflects only changes in the FPC basis span.
 If dynamic prediction of newly observed subjects is desired after fitting, the model formulation of MSFAST facilitates efficiently sampling the FPC scores for the newly observed subject conditional on the population-level parameter samples and the observed data.

 There are still multiple open questions, including: (1) whether these results generalize to non-Gaussian outcome data; (2) how to implement non-uniform priors on the Stiefel manifold to further reduce multi-modality (e.g., eliminate the sign-flipping inherent to PCA); (3) how to best estimate the dimension of the FPC basis ($K$); and (4) theoretical guarantees on the convergence of the MSFAST posterior estimates.